tk382/HIPPO/README.md

 ### Diagnostic plots after HIPPO

 We also recommend users to check the diagnostic plots of zero inflation for each round of hippo as below.
+The zero proportion of each gene in each clustered group aligns better and better after each round of hierarchical clustering.

 ```
 zero_inflation_plot(sce)